omni-network/omni/docs/site/docs/learn/testnet/testnet.md

 :::

-During the Omni Omega Testnet, users will be able to delegate restaked **\$ETH** to the Omni Operators and can participate on missions in the [Omni Mission Center](https://missions.omni.network/).
+During the Omni Omega Testnet, users will be able to delegate restaked **\$ETH** to the Omni Operators and take part in challenges posted in a site soon to be released.

-## Omni Missions Center

-Take part in Omni Missions to help drive Omni forward and get rewards!
-Read more on the [mission center dashboard](https://missions.omni.network/).

 ## Delegating Holesky \$ETH